WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Profiler/index.md

 It will collect a lot of data, potentially causing `memalign` errors due to the limited embedded RAM.

-To know more about the profiler's options, consult the [Mono log profiler documentation](https://www.mono-project.com/docs/debug+profile/profile/profiler/#profiler-option-documentation), but here are some examples of how to collect less data:
+To know more about the profiler's options, consult the [Mono log profiler documentation](https://www.mono-project.com/docs/debug+profile/profile/profiler/#profiler-option-documentation), but here are some examples explained briefly of how to collect less data:

 - **Example 1:** Heap shot data can also be huge, but to reduce the frequency, you can specify a heap shot mode: for example to collect every 10 seconds passed since the last heap shot: